ObjectProfile/Roassal3/README.md

 A list of differences and migration instruction are accessible from the Wiki https://github.com/ObjectProfile/Roassal3/wiki

 _____
-## For developers
+## Developers section
-A local clone of Roassal3 can be loaded with the following code (you need to provide the full path of the clone):
+If you are a regular contributor of Roassal3, you probably wish to have a local clone of it on your local disk.
+You can load Roassal3 with the following code (assuming that you provide the full path of your clone):

 ```Smalltalk
 Metacello new